Trovemaster/TROVE/docs/source/zmatrix.rst

     .. figure:: img/CH4_zmat-4.jpg
        :alt: CH4 Zmat

-       Z-matrix coordinates with a "dihedral"type angle of type 4 used for CH\ :sub:`4`, used to define an extra bond angle :math:`\alpha_4`.
+       Z-matrix coordinates with a "dihedral" type angle of type 4 used for CH\ :sub:`4`, used to define an extra bond angle :math:`\alpha_4`.

 - Type 3-100: any number :math:`N` between 3 and 100 means that instead of a dihedral angle, another bond angle is introduced; the "type" card is treated as an additional connector in order to define the bond angle.
 As example, the following Z-matrix (see the figure) uses a dihedral angle free definition of the vibrational coordinates of CH\ :sub:`4`: